thegamecracks/theticketbot/README.md

 - `/inbox message`

-  Edit the message of an inbox with another message.
+  Edit the message of an inbox with a new message.

 - `/inbox staff`